In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 Here I will restate my loss clearer: My loss was to let go of my parents, in order to let go of the programming that I was no longer serving me.

 As I recently witnessed my family member suffer loss, I went to visit them.
-During my first visit I witnessed large vases of flowers displayed through out there home.
+During my first visit I witnessed large vases of flowers displayed through out their home.
 The flowers were gifts from family members and neighbors.
-When I stepped on their porch during my second visit there was a package for them with treats and cards.
-They continued to receive notes of condolences and packages and more flowers in the weeks following the loss.
+When I stepped onto their porch during my second visit, there was a package for them with treats and cards.
+They continued to receive notes of condolences and packages and more flowers in the weeks following their loss.
 Their grief was met by hours of service and words of love.

 It was acknowledged by many.